plaguss/talking-python/README.md

 ## Further steps

-There are a lot of things to add/improve, but for a demo its good enough :).
+There are a lot of things to add/improve (the first fixing the original transcripts processing), but for a demo is good enough :).